-Summary Daily Bulletin for Monday, August 31, 2015
+Summary Daily Bulletin for Sunday, May 1, 2016

 Students in Grades 9-12 are reminded that elementary and middle school campuses are off limits.
 Students are also reminded that you are to catch buses from either middle or upper campus only.
 Thank you.

 Limited one-day parking spaces are available on a first come, first served basis.
-PASSES MUST BE PURCHASED FROM THE ‘AKAHI STUDENT CENTER THE DAY BEFORE THEY ARE NEEDED.
+PASSES MUST BE PURCHASED FROM THE ‘AKAHI STUDENT CENTER BEFORE THE DAY THEY ARE NEEDED.
 The cost of a one-day pass is $2.00 a day.
 A student must have his/her driver's license, current registration, proof of insurance, and safety check for the vehicle(s) which will be driven when purchasing a one-day pass for the first time.
 REMEMBER: THE VEHICLE MUST BELONG TO AN IMMEDIATE FAMILY MEMBER (MOTHER, FATHER, SISTER, BROTHER).
 The ‘Akahi Student Center normally opens at 7:00 a.m.
 One-day passes will be sold in the morning if spaces are still available and if there is an emergency.
 STUDENTS WHO FIND IT NECESSARY TO PURCHASE A ONE-DAY PASS BEFORE 7:30 A.M.
 THE DAY THEY NEED IT ARE NOT GUARANTEED A SPACE.
 SO, PLAN AHEAD.
 AN ALTERNATIVE IS TO PARK AT THE TERMINAL AND CATCH THE TERMINAL BUS TO CAMPUS.
 If a student parks on campus without a parking pass, driving privileges will be revoked for five days.
 If you have any questions, please call Ext.
 28531.